✨ Professional Resume Review | Get Yours Today | Certified Experts

 Any format you choose will impact how your potential recruiter views your application.

 Luckily, we have done the hard work for you.
-This guide will discuss the three formats to help you choose a perfect resume format.
+This guide will discuss the three formats to help you choose the perfect resume format.

 However, if you find writing a resume in a given format challenging, CVJury has something for you.